Auto Parts Marketing Ideas, New for 2025

 - Collaborations with repair apps: Integrate parts listings into popular repair apps like Fixd.
 You can also buy advertising on apps through Google Ads.

-Auto parts advertising on social media.
+Auto parts marketing can use social media.

 - Influencer partnerships for social platforms: Collaborate with automotive influencers who have YouTube channels, or popular Instagram or Facebook profiles, for product reviews and tutorials.
+Hedges & Company worked with a client to do this, and also optimized YouTube videos.
+YouTube channels and videos tend to be under-optimized.

 - Interactive live streaming on social media: Host live Q&A sessions or demonstrations on Facebook or Instagram Live.
 Promote it ahead of time on your social profiles.